Log in to your account

 Advertisement

-A bunch of bright red radish bulbs with vivid green leaves are a cheerful addition to a winter pantry.
-Their crisp crunch and mustardy bite provide lively contrasts to cold weather comfort food.
+A bunch of bright red radish bulbs with vivid green leaves are a cheerful addition to the pantry.
+Their crisp crunch and mustardy bite provide lively contrasts to comfort food.
 Radishes are either small and round or cylindrical.
 Popular varieties grown in New Zealand are red brigade, Red Saturn, pink and white French Breakfast and large white Asian daikon.

 Red radishes are available all year; the long white Asian daikon radish (known as lo baak) is available over winter.